ELynx/pokemon-go-xposed-mitm/README.md

 Intercept packages going from server to client, too.

-Export pokemon data including IV's and attacks to csv located in external storage at `Pokemon/PokemonData.csv`.
+Export pokemon data including IV's and attacks to tsv file located in external storage at `Pokemon/PokemonData.tsv`.
 It is done each time the application starts.
-You can see toast message during loading screen.
+You can see toast message with confirmation during loading screen.
+The data can be later used for calculations.
+For ex. like in the [Pokemon Evolution Calculator](https://docs.google.com/spreadsheets/d/1vlEsToajcid9KTkLzgqZCpji8bDVEpMM6GQ8SqNL4-k/edit?usp=sharing)

 ###Branch right-now, as released on XPosed repo
 Simple hack to put IVs into pokemon nickname.